 Tail injuries due to tail biting are usually due to inquisitive and/or greedy Bearded dragons biting each other.
-Agressive males during the breeding season can also bite females on their tails.
-Also see mating behaviour in Bearded dragons.
+Aggressive males during the breeding season can also bite females on their tails.
+Also, see mating behaviour in Bearded dragons.

-A high incidence of bite injuries occur when too many Bearded dragons are housed together, or when smaller groups are not fed adequately.
-‘Bullying’ is also seen between difference sized Bearded dragons, where tail and other bite related injuries are common.
-Also see biting behaviour in Bearded dragons.
+A high incidence of bite injuries occurs when too many Bearded dragons are housed together, or when smaller groups are not fed adequately.
+‘Bullying’ is also seen between different sized Bearded dragons, where the tail and other bite-related injuries are common.
+Also, see biting behaviour in Bearded dragons.